 Admissible: Made part of the official record of the Hearing that the Hearing Officer will consider when making a Decision.
 The Hearing Officer can only pay attention to evidence that is "admitted" into the record.

-Burden of Proof: The moving party in a dispute has the burden of proof, which means that it is that party’s responsibility to prove that what it said in the hearing request is true.
+Burden of Proof: The party who filed the hearing request in a dispute has the responsibility to prove that what it said in the hearing request is true.
 If you request the hearing and you do not meet your burden of proof, you will not "win" your case.

 Caucus: A caucus is not part of a hearing; however it is often a part of a mediation.
 A caucus happens when the mediator speaks to one of the parties separately and apart from the other.
 The mediator may then return and caucus with the other party.